Overview of capability mapping

 In Jibility we visualise our capabilities using a simple capability map (see illustration below).

-Note, a capability can be described by its sub-capabilities like the example given for Software Development.
-Hence, we refer to capabilities as "building blocks".
+Note that a capability can be described by its sub-capabilities, like the example given for Software Development.
+Hence, we refer to capabilities as "building blocks."

 Adding capabilities to your map